5 Best Core Workouts for Runners

 core-workouts-for-runners

 As a trainer and running coach, I have learned a lot about the benefits of strength training for runners.
-These are my top core workouts for runners.
-If you need a personalized training program, check out our Runstreet Training Center for a customized program designed just for you.
+These are my top picks for the best core workout for runners.
+If you need a personalized training program to help you strengthen your core and become a better athlete, check out our Runstreet Training Center for a customized program designed just for you.

 Benefits of Core Workouts for Runners

 I know core work is not a favorite of many runners, but it doesn’t take a long or hard workout to improve your core strength, and there are so many benefits.
+And all you need is a gykm or yoga mat to get started.
 Here are some of the rewards of doing regular core workouts for runners:

 • Makes you a faster runner.
 A strong core helps you run more efficiently, which will improve your performance.
 Runners tend to especially get poor form when they’re fatigued - such as at the end of a race or during a speed workout.
 Strong core muscles will help you maintain your form and be able to run more efficiently.